 Award Force has a number of webhooks which can be used to trigger actions between Award Force and third-party applications.
 Webhooks extend the functionality of your program so that you can create automations with other software tools.

-For example, if you want to create an invoice in your billing system when an entrant makes a payment then you can use the Order payment success webhook.
-You can also add users to an external CRM (Customer Relationship Management) the moment new users register with Award Force by using the User created webhook.
+For example, if you want to create an invoice in your billing system when an entrant makes a payment, then you can use the Order payment success webhook.
+You can also add users to an external CRM (Customer Relationship Management) tool the moment new users register with Award Force by using the User created webhook.

 Create a webhook

 Open the Manage workspace in Award Force and navigate to Settings > Developers > Webhooks

 Click New webhook